laravel/docs/migrations.md

         $table->string('email')->unique();
     });

 Alternatively, you may create the index after defining the column.
 To do so, you should call the `unique` method on the schema builder blueprint.
-This methods accepts the name of the column that should receive a unique index:
+This method accepts the name of the column that should receive a unique index:

     $table->unique('email');